Islington Central Library, London • April 8 – 11th, 2026

 SATURDAY

-Throughout the day there will be opportunities for readers and writers to meet leading independent publishers, experience their books, meet authors, and ask questions about publishing.
+Throughout the day there will be opportunities for readers and writers to meet leading and award winning independent publishers, experience their books, meet authors, and ask questions about the world of publishing.

 SATURDAY